Mesoscopic superfluid to superconductor transition: The SC-SF-FR spectral regions

-The tomography allows the identification of SC/SF/FR/MI regions in the full quantum spectrum.
+The tomography allows the identification of SC-SF-FR-MI regions in the full quantum spectrum.
 As model parameters are varied, it is not just the ground state that is affected.
 We already identified in previous section the MI region using ${(u,E)}$ diagrams.
-We now focus on the identification of the SC/SF/FR regions, keeping away from the MI region (i.e. we assume small $u$).
+We now focus on the identification of the SC-SF-FR regions, keeping away from the MI region (i.e. we assume small $u$).
 The most illuminating figure is possibly \Fig{fMSvMF}b with complementary panels~(a,~c).
 In order to understand the illustrated dependence of the spectrum on $\omega_0$ we have to clearly distinguish between classical and quantum borders.
 The classical borders are determined by the classically-scaled parameters ${(NU/K, \ \omega_0/K, \ N\alpha)}$, whereas quantum borders involve extra $N$ dependence ($1/N$ plays the role of Planck constant).
 For example the MI border is ${u_L \sim N^2}$ for the ground state and ${u_L \sim N}$ for excited states as discussed in \cite{bem}.

-The semiclassical analysis of meta-stability has implicitly assumed that the topography of the energy floor, and in particular of the Landau grooves, can be resolved quantum mechanically.
+The semiclassical analysis of meta-stability has implicitly assumed that the topography of the energy floor, and in particular of the valleys and the grooves, can be resolved quantum mechanically.
 The quantum borders are implied by inspection of the conditions for that.
 From the perspective of \Eq{eHosc}, the question is whether or how many eigenstates can be accommodated by a given valley.

 As a preliminary stage let us discuss the quantum significance of $\alpha$.
-If ${\alpha < 1}$ there is a sequence of ${\sim 1/\alpha}$ lowest states that have energy spacing $\sim \omega_0$, and are contained in the $k_0$ groove.
-The next states belong to the $k_1$ groove whose energy floor is higher, namely $W_{\Phi}=\omega_0/\alpha$.
-From now on let us assume for simplicity that ${\alpha > 1}$, meaning that subsequent states belong to different grooves.
-Let us call it ``scrambled SC region" of the spectrum.
+If ${\alpha < 1}$ there is a sequence of ${\sim 1/\alpha}$ lowest states that have energy spacing $\sim \omega_0$, and are contained in the $k_0$ valley.
+The next states belong to the $k_1$ valley whose energy floor is higher, namely $W_{\Phi}=\omega_0/\alpha$.
+From now on let us assume for simplicity that ${\alpha > 1}$, meaning that subsequent states belong to different valleys.
+Below we call it the ``scrambled SC region" of the spectrum.

+{In the tomographic image of the spectrum we can count how many eigenstates we have in each valley if the RGB color-code is used.
+In a scrambled region e.g. panel~(b3) of \Fig{fMS}, we see a mix of the 3~colors.
+In \Fig{fMSvMF}b the color-code discriminates the $k_0$ condensate (blue) from the $k_{\pm}$ condensates (red) because it reflects the occupation of the zero-momentum orbital.
+Accordingly, the scrambled region features mix of blue and red eigenstates, indicating multi-stability.}